On Apr, 8 2020

 E-merchants need to understand that their audience is made up of individuals who spend their time using different communication channels.
 If you want to reach them all, why not include multiple channels into the one campaign!
 That way you can work out which medium works best for each customer and reach them on their preferred channel.

-With a multichannel marketing automation software like Carts Guru, businesses can create dynamic multichannel workflows.
+With a multichannel marketing automation software, businesses can create dynamic multichannel workflows.
 This means that if a customer doesn’t open your initial SMS you can automatically try reaching them through email or Facebook messenger.

 Beware of the many regulations

 One of the biggest pain-points with SMS marketing is that strict regulations dictate who you can message and when you can message them.
 Different countries and regions around the world have their own regulations in place, and businesses need to understand and abide by them or face a hefty fine.